The Battle of Fundamentals and Techniques: Zillow Group Inc. (Z)

 Sponsored

-Additionally, you should consider the price-to-sales ratio a company has had for the past year, which is 0.66 right now.
+Furthermore, one should take into account the price to sales ratio of a company for the last year, which is 0.63.

 How does Zillow Group Inc. (Z) stock rate among analysts?
 Buy, sell, or hold?